Stamp Museum Melaka occupies a nice cosy Dutch-era house with a ghostly past.

 You have to remove your shoes to go upstairs.

 Ticket Prices (2016 prices): (Foreigners and Malaysians with MyKad pay same price)

 One of the oldest buildings in Melaka with an interesting past and a colourful ghost story.
 For that reason alone it is worth visiting even if stamps are not your thing.

-I have marked the exact location on this map of Melaka Museums (click on the View Larger Map symbol in the top right corner to expand the map):
+I have marked the exact location of the Stamp Museum Melaka on this map of Melaka Museums (click on the View Larger Map symbol in the top right corner to expand the map):